Megaparsec tutorial

 -> ParsecT e s m a -- ^ Parser that prints debugging messages

-type class is defined for input streams that can be
+The VisualStream type class is defined for input streams that can be

 printed out on the screen in readable form.
 We will not dwell on it here.

-Let’s use it in pUri
+Let’s use it in pUri:

 pUri :: Parser Uri